Purchasing Radioactive Materials

 The Canadian Nuclear Safety Commission (CNSC) requires that the University maintain a record of all radioactive materials received under the Consolidated Licence.
 This information is reported to the CNSC annually and must be available for inspection by the CNSC on demand.

-All purchases of radioactive material must be approved by the Radiation Protection Services prior to ordering or receipt of the material.
+All purchases of radioactive material must be approved by the Radiation Protection Service prior to ordering or receipt of the material.
 This requirement applies to purchases, gifts, exchanges and donations.
-Any radioactive material arriving at the University for which there is no prior approval may be confiscated by the Radiation Protection Services.
+Any radioactive material arriving at the University for which there is no prior approval may be confiscated by the Radiation Protection Service.
 Any person who is in possession of radioactive material which is not covered by a valid Internal Permit may have the material confiscated and face disciplinary action.

 Procedures for Ordering of Radioactive Material